-The Compensation Committee provides the Company's executive officers with long-term incentive compensation through grants of stock options, RSUs, and PRSUs under the Company's equity compensation plans.
+The Compensation Committee provides the Company's executive officers with long-term incentive compensation through grants of stock options, restricted stock units ("RSUs"), and PRSUs under the Company's equity compensation plans.
 These equity-based programs create a strong link to the Company's long-term financial performance, create an ownership culture and closely align the interests of our executive officers with those of our stockholders.
 The Compensation Committee believes that these grants directly motivate an executive officer to maximize long-term stockholder value and serve as an effective tool for incentivizing and retaining those executive officers who are most responsible for influencing stockholder value.
 The grants also utilize vesting periods, both performance-based and time-based, that encourage key executive officers to continue in the employ of the Company.
 The Compensation Committee considers each grant subjectively, considering factors such as the individual performance of the executive officer, the anticipated contribution of the executive officer to the attainment of the Company's long-term strategic performance goals, and the ability of such grants to retain and motivate key executive officers.
 The equity awards for each year are set to be competitive with the applicable peer group to enable the Company to attract, motivate, and retain highly skilled executive officers.
 Long-term incentives granted in prior years are also taken into consideration, but do not play a significant role in current year determinations.

 It has been the Company's practice to make equity-based awards to our executive officers on an annual basis.
 Prior to January 1, 2017, grants of annual stock option awards to employees typically vested on a quarterly basis, ratably, over three years and had a ten year term.
 In 2016, the Compensation Committee approved the application of a new standard vesting schedule for annual and new hire stock option grants for grants made on or after January 1, 2017, with such grants to typically vest on a quarterly basis, over four years, with new hire grants having a one year cliff vest for 25% of the option award with the remainder vesting monthly over the following three years.
 In 2018, the Compensation Committee approved the application of a standard vesting schedule for both new hire and annual employee stock option grants, with such grants having a one year cliff vest for 25% of the option award with the remaining 75% of the option award vesting monthly over the remaining three years.
 Additionally, all stock option awards are priced based upon the closing price of the Company's common stock on the date of grant.
-Recent grants of RSUs do not have a standardized vesting schedule and instead are subject to vesting determinations at the time of grant on an award by award basis, typically with a minimum 12 month vesting period.
+In 2018, the Compensation Committee implemented a practice of providing a portion of the annual time based equity grants in the form of RSUs that vest ratably over four years.
+For 2018, approximately 25% of the executive officers' annual time based equity grants (utilizing a 2 for 1 ratio) were provided in the form of RSUs, with the other approximate 75% being provided in the form of stock options vesting pursuant to the above-described vesting schedule.
+Prior grants of RSUs did not have a standardized vesting schedule and instead were subject to vesting determinations at the time of grant on an award by award basis, typically with a minimum 12 month vesting period.
 PRSU grants vest upon achievement of certain corporate objectives.
-Annual equity-based awards to our executive officers are reviewed by the Compensation Committee in light of Company goal attainment, executive officer performance evaluations and peer group data.
-Prior year actual gains from the exercise of vested equity grants are not considered in the determination of current year compensation.
+Annual equity-based awards to our executive officers are reviewed by the Compensation Committee in light of Company goal attainment, executive officer performance evaluations and the number of shares underlying equity grants for a given year divided by the total shares outstanding at the end of that same year.